 Advertising account executive duties and expectations

 An advertising account executive’s main goal is to be the liaison between the client and creative team.
 They manage budgets, ensure adherence to brand guidelines and keep leads for new business moving through the sales pipeline.
 They can be responsible for project management and making sure creative freelancers are up to speed and working effectively.
-Account executives should also be skilled at bringing in and closing new contracts.
+Account executives should also be skilled at bringing in new clients and closing contracts.

 Professional experience and skills

-Hiring managers generally ask for a four-year degree in advertising, business, marketing or a related degree.
+Hiring managers generally ask for a four-year degree in advertising, business, marketing or a related field.
 A mid-level job requires one to three years of experience in marketing or advertising.
 If you previously worked as an account planner or coordinator, you may be able to command a higher advertising account executive salary.
 Experience with Adobe Creative Suite and Microsoft Office are common job requirements.
 Some positions may also call for customer relationship management (CRM) or enterprise resource planning (ERP) tool knowledge, if the job description includes generating and qualifying sales leads.